-Hospice Services: Hospice services provide palliative and support care for terminally ill members and their family members or caregivers in order to ease the physical, emotional, spiritual, and social stresses, which are experienced during the final stages of illness and during dying and bereavement.
-These services provide care to terminally ill patients who have six months or less to live.
-A participating Hospice must meet Medicare requirements and have a written provider Contract with the Contractor.
-The Contractor is required to pay nursing facilities 100% of the class specific contracted rate when a member elects the hospice benefit.
+Hospice Services: Hospice services provide palliative and support care for terminally ill members and their family members or caregivers in order to ease the physical, emotional, spiritual and social stresses, which are experienced during the final stages of illness and during dying and bereavement.
+A participating Hospice must meet Medicare requirements and have a written provider contract with the Contractor.
+Contractors are required to pay nursing facilities 100% of the class specific contracted rate when a member elects the hospice benefit.
 The hospice agency is responsible for providing covered services to meet the needs of the member related to the member's hospice-qualifying condition.
 ALTCS services which are duplicative of the services included in the hospice benefit shall not be provided.
 If, however, the hospice agency is unable to provide or cover medically necessary services the Contractor must provide the services.
 Attendant care services are not considered duplicative.
 See AMPM Policy 310-J.

-Personal Care: A direct care service that provides intermittent assistance with personal physical needs such as washing hair, bathing and dressing.
-(See ACOM Policy 429 and AMPM Policy 1200 for Direct Care Worker training requirements)
+Personal Care: A direct care service that provides intermittent assistance with personal physical needs such as washing hair, bathing, and dressing.
+(See ACOM Policy 429 and AMPM Chapter 1200 for Direct Care Worker training requirements).

-Agency with Choice: A member-directed service delivery model option for the delivery of personal care services.
-Member's selecting Agency with Choice may enter into a partnership with a provider agency in which the agency/provider maintains the role of legal employer including the authority to hire and fire paid caregivers, conduct regular supervision visitations and provide standardized training to the caregiver.
-Under this service delivery model option, the member or individual representative will recruit, select and dismiss, paid caregivers, and may also elect to specify training for, manage and supervise caregivers on a day-to-day basis.
+Agency with Choice: A member-directed service delivery model option for the delivery of Personal Care.
+Members selecting Agency with Choice may enter into a partnership with a provider agency in which the agency/provider maintains the role of legal employer including the authority to hire and fire paid caregivers, conduct regular supervision visitations and provide standardized training to the caregiver.
+Under this service delivery model option, the member or individual representative may recruit, select and dismiss, paid caregivers, and may also elect to specify training for, manage and supervise caregivers on a day-to-day basis.

 Private Duty Nursing: Nursing services for members who require more individual and continuous care than is available from a nurse providing intermittent care.
-These services are available to all members and are provided by a registered nurse or licensed practical nurse under the direction of the ALTCS member's primary care provider or physician of record.
+These services are available to all ALTCS members and are provided by a registered nurse or licensed practical nurse under the direction of the member's primary care provider or physician of record.
 Contractors who contract with independent nurses to provide private duty nursing must develop oversight activities to monitor service delivery and quality of care.
-See AMPM 1240-G.
+See AMPM policy 1240-G.